fjfinch/OPSEC/README.md

 # OPSEC
-Personal repository for bundling important stuff to help me learn pentesting.
-Consists out of 4 folders:
+Personal repository for bundling important stuff to help me learn offensive security.
+Rep consists out of 4 folders: notes, tools, configs and backups.

 ## Notes
 The notes about pentesting.
 It is written for me to understand certain topics, not to explain it to others.
 Probably ignored important things, because I either really understand it, still have to write it, or ignored it bc I think it is not important :-).